 3rd day: M’hamid – Chagaga

-After breakfast you return to M’hamid to visit the old village across the now frequently dry river Dra’a.
 In the afternoon, there is the departure for the Erg Chagaga dunes (300m) with 60km of off-road.
-This route passes different features of the desert; ‘erg’, ‘reg’, ‘hammada’, oases.
-These dunes are far away from civilization, in the desert proper …… and the silence and the expanse of the sand are overwhelming.
+This route passes different features of the desert; “erg” (dunes) and “ hammada” (stony desert), oases.
+These dunes are far away from civilization, in the desert proper, where nomadic life is hard, subject to the vagaries of the wind, sandstorms, and sparse rainfall.
+But the silence and the expanse of the sand are overwhelming.
 Here you could have a second camel ride if you wish.
-Dinner and a night’s sleep are in a bivouac of nomad tents.

 4th day: Chagaga – Marrakesh